-- 1. explain core issues in the field of environmental economics - 2. evaluate the applicability of theories in the changing global environment - 3. examine the characteristics of efficient pollution control policies - 4. design effective small-scale research - 5. propose solutions to complex issues related to environmental pollution - 6. model the costs and benefits of pollution control policies.
+- 1. explain core issues in the field of environmental economics, - 2. evaluate the applicability of theories in the changing global environment, - 3. examine the characteristics of efficient pollution control policies, - 4. design and carry out effective small-scale research, - 5. propose solutions to complex issues related to environmental pollution, - 6. model the costs and benefits of pollution control policies.